Yemiluna/alx-pre_course/README.md

-this is yemiluna.
+This is yemiluna.
-I am alx student and i am proud.
+I am ALX student.